shaik1002/biggitlabbomb/doc/development/documentation/styleguide/availability_details.md

 - Ensure that the output generates properly.
 - Ensure the version history begins with `> -`.
-- If possible, include a link to the related issue.
-If there is no related issue, link to a merge request, or epic.
+- If possible, include a link to the related issue, merge request, or epic.
-- Do not link to [confidential issues](../styleguide/index.md#confidential-or-restricted-access-links).
 - Do not link to the pricing page.
 Do not include the subscription tier.

 #### Updated features